 Wage and Hour Issues

 The minimum wage in Oregon is $9.10 per hour.
 Federal law and the laws of some states allow employers to pay tipped employees a lower minimum wage, as long as they earn enough in tips to make up the difference.
 However, Oregon requires employers to pay the full minimum wage to tipped employees.

 Under federal and Oregon law, employees who work more than 40 hours a week may be eligible for overtime.
 Not every type of job is eligible for overtime, however.

 Oregon requires employers to provide both meal breaks and rest breaks.
 Employees who work at least six hours are entitled to a 30-minute meal break, which may be unpaid only if the employee is relieved of all duties.
-For certain jobs, employees are entitled to a paid 20-minute meal break, if the employer can show that this is industry practice or custom.
+For certain jobs, employees are entitled to a paid meal break of 20 to 30 minutes, if the employer can show that this is industry practice or custom.
 If the employee’s shift lasts seven hours or less, the meal break must occur between hours two and five.
 For employees who work longer shifts, the meal break must be between hours three and six.

 Oregon employees are also entitled to a paid ten-minute rest break for every four hours (or major fraction thereof) they work.
 The rest period must be in addition to, and taken separately from, the meal break; the rest period may not be added to the meal period or deducted from the beginning or end of the shift to reduce the length of the total work period.
 Although employers do not have to allow certain solo adult employees who serve the public to take paid rest breaks, these employees must be allowed to use the rest room.

 Under federal law, employers must pay for shorter employee breaks during the day (under 20 minutes).
 Employers also must pay their employees for any time during which they must work, even if the employer characterizes that time as a “break.”